atrawog/guru-meditation/README.md

   - [Minikube](https://minikube.sigs.k8s.io/docs/): Minikube is a tool that runs a single-node Kubernetes cluster inside a virtual machine on your local machine.
 It is ideal for local development and testing of Kubernetes applications.

 - **Jupyter Book Workflow for Documentation**: Jupyter Book is a tool for creating and managing documentation using Jupyter notebooks.
 It allows you to combine narrative text, code, and visualizations in a single document, making it an excellent choice for technical documentation and educational materials.

+## Requirements

+- [Docker](https://www.docker.com/): Docker is a platform that enables developers to build, ship, and run applications in containers.
+Containers are lightweight, portable, and ensure consistency across different environments.
+- [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html): The NVIDIA Container Toolkit allows users to build and run GPU-accelerated Docker containers.
+It provides the necessary components to leverage NVIDIA GPUs within containers.
+- A NVIDIA GPU with at least 16 GB of VRAM is required to handle the computational demands of AI workloads and ensure smooth performance.

 ## Getting Started